 Student (ID required): $10

-Brandon is a set and costume designer based in Toronto with work appearing on stages across Canada, most recently; Mamma Mia (Drayton Entertainment), Boy Falls from The Sky (Mirvish Productions), and Blackout (Musical Stage Co. and Canadian Stage Company).
-Up next, he’s designing the set for Rent (Stratford Festival), The Little Shop of Horrors (Port Hope Festival), and The Sound of Music (Thousand Islands Playhouse).
+Brandon is a set and costume designer based in Toronto with work appearing on stages across Canada, most recently; RENT (Stratford Festival), The Sound of Music (Thousand Islands Playhouse), Mamma Mia (Drayton Entertainment), and Boy Falls from The Sky (Mirvish Productions).
+Up next, he’s designing the set for La Cage Aux Folles (Stratford Festival) and The Tempest (Theatre Rusticle / Buddies In Bad Times).
 Brandon is a multiple Dora award nominee and a two-time winner.
 He recently won a Merritt Award for his work bringing Viola Desmond to life in the world premiere of Controlled Damage at Neptune Theatre in Halifax.
-For more information and to see his portfolio, please visit www.brandonkleimandesign.com
+For more information and to see his portfolio, please visit

 Scott Banks, Sound Design